MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/anyif-aggfunction.md

 The `anyif` aggregation function returns the value of the expression calculated for each of the records selected randomly from each group of the summarize operator.
-Only records for which *Predicate* returns true may be selected (if the predicate doesn't return true, null value is produced).
+Only records for which *Predicate* returns true may be selected (if the predicate doesn't return true, a null value is produced).

 **Remarks**

-This function is useful when one wants to get a sample value of one column per value of the compound group key, subject to some predicate being true.
+This function is useful when you want to get a sample value of one column per value of the compound group key, subject to some predicate being true.

 The function attempts to
-return a non-null/non-empty value if such value is present.
+return a non-null/non-empty value, if such value is present.

 **Examples**